markandrus/twilio-haskell/README.md

 * Continue adding resources.
 * Eventually separate resources from the methods used to retrieve the resources?
-* Expose a monad rather than always passing in `Client`.
 * Add query filters for lists.
 * Add subresources.